schizoakustik/glitchtools/README.md

 ## Development

 This is something of a mess at the moment and I'm really not counting on anyone jumping in.
-Do get in thouch if I'm wrong.
+Do get in touch if I'm wrong.

 ## Contributing